News from January 2022

 Associations exist in many fields of human activity, such as professions, industries, sport, arts, hobbies, unions and religion.
 Whether your association is involved in health, built environment, education, agriculture, basketball, aged care, local communities…

-The Australian Veterinary Association (AVA) Board has recently undertaken an extensive recruitment exercise, and is pleased to announce that our new CEO, Dr David Andrews will commence in March 2022.David Andrews has spent over 20 years working with and leading medical based organisations.
+The Australian Veterinary Association (AVA) Board has recently undertaken an extensive recruitment exercise, and is pleased to announce that its new CEO, Dr David Andrews will commence in March 2022.David Andrews has spent over 20 years working with and leading medical based organisations.
 He is a trained scientist (PhD from University of Sydney) with an MBA from the AGSM.
 David is moving on from his current position as the CEO of the Royal Australian and New Zealand College of Ophthalmologists…

 The Australian Gift and Homewares Association (AGHA) has confirmed that after nearly 2 years the AGHA Sydney Gift Fair will be held at Sydney Olympic Park on February 18-21, 2022.